johnvfranco/SAW-course/README.md

 source ~/.ghcup/env
 ghcup tui
 # Use up,down arrows to move cursor to a line in the table
-move cursor to recommended HLS and hit Enter
+move line cursor to recommended HLS and hit Enter
 Hit enter to continue
-# make sure the recommended from each section of the table is installed
+# make sure the recommended application from each section of the table is installed
 # (install as above)
-# test: run ghci to get promot then hit control-D
+# test: run ghci to get prompt then hit control-D

 # Install Yosys - for hardware verification - VHDL and RTL
 git clone https://github.com/YosysHQ/yosys.git